 A book about African American men and their experiences as dads and with their own dads.
 The fatherless black family is a problem that grows to bigger proportions every year as generations of black children grow up without an adult male in their homes.

-As this dire pattern grows worse, what can men do who hope to break it, when there are so few models and so little guidance in their own homes and communities?
+As this dire pattern grows worse, what can men who hope to break it, when there are so few models and so little guidance in their own homes and communities?

 Where can they learn to “become Dad?”
 When Pulitzer Prize-winning columnist Pitts—who himself grew up with an abusive father whose absences came as a relief—interviewed dozens of men across the country, he found both discouragement and hope, as well as deep insights into his own roles as son and father.